-The Washington Department of Fish and Wildlife (WDFW) is working to increase angler participation in our Voluntary Trip Report (VTR) program in all selective chinook and coho fisheries occurring in marine areas 1-13.
+The Washington Department of Fish and Wildlife (WDFW) is working to increase angler participation in our Voluntary Trip Report (VTR) program in all selective Chinook and coho fisheries occurring in Marine Areas 1 through 13.
 These reports provide critical information used by WDFW to maintain and increase salmon fishing opportunities.
 Learn more in our brochure.

 For more information, please contact Ann Stephenson (360-902-2739, Ann.Stephenson@dfw.wa.gov) for Puget Sound/Strait of Juan de Fuca fisheries, or Erica Crust (360-249-1220, Erica.Crust@dfw.wa.gov) for Coastal fisheries.

 Anglers can complete the Voluntary Trip Report Form online or download a paper copy from the links below.

 - Puget Sound/Strait of Juan de Fuca Voluntary Trip Report form

 - Ocean and Pacific Coast Voluntary Trip Report form

 Your VTR data is critically important in the evaluation of selective Chinook and coho fisheries, and planning of future selective fisheries.
 We use a combination of test boat and VTR data to estimate the mark rate and encounter rate of legal-sized and sublegal-sized Chinook and coho salmon.